ryan-mcclue/musings/notes.md

-   Architecture specifics such as *armv7m* Micro-architecture specifics such as *cortex-m4* Micro-controller specifics such as *stm32f429zi* Board specifics such as pin-out diagram
+   Architecture specifics such as *armv7m* Micro-architecture specifics such as *cortex-m4* Micro-controller specifics such as *stm32f429zi* Board specifics such as pin-out diagram and schematic
 2. **BSP**
    This can be done via an IDE such as STM32CubeMX to create an example project Makefile.
    Alternatively can be done via a command line application such as libopencm3.